 It is planned to open the new galleries to the public in late 2014, prior to an official launch in February 2015.

 Dr Brendan Nelson discusses the changes to the galleries

 Director of the Australian War Memorial, Dr Brendan Nelson, discusses the changes to the Memorial's First World War galleries in the lead up to the Centenary.

-Check out how the gallery redevelopment is progressing on Flickr
+Check out how the gallery redevelopment progressed on Flickr